cristianscheid/oplinux/README.md

-# oplinux
+# OPLinux

-Simple CLI tool to manage Open PS2 Loader (OPL) games in a Linux enviroment.
+OPLinux is a simple CLI tool developed to help you manage your PS2 games in a linux enviroment.